binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter5.md

 1. Dumpster diving.
 Make sure your trash baskets only get used for trash that is not sensitive.
 Educate -> monitor -> test, repeat.
 All bins that could hold not only sensitive printed material, but any sensitive material whether shredded or not should be locked and fixed securely to something difficult to move.
 Destroy your own sensitive material and use shredders that shred more than one way into very hard to re-assemble pieces.
 Not all paper shredders are created equal.
 Understand the pros and cons.
 2. Printed matter left in insecure places: Your desk is insecure.
 Consider whether printing sensitive information is necessary.
 Is there a better way?
 If you have to print it and if it needs to be retained, then it should also be locked in some kind of safe storage that can not easily just be removed.
+3. Printer Management: Most modern MFD’s have the capability to encrypt hard drives, which should be used whilst the device is in operation, however it should also be considered best practice to remove or de-gausse MFD hard drives before the device leaves premise at end of life / lease.

 There are many attack vectors represented here in the following countermeasures: